 4. ACTUARIAL VALUATION OF THE BASIC ACCOUNT FOR ACCOUNTING PURPOSES (CONTINUED)

 Between valuations, an estimate of the actuarial position is required.
-This estimate, an extrapolation, has been made to August 31, 2022, using the following long-term actuarial assumptions:
+This estimate, an extrapolation, has been made to August 31, 2023, using the following long-term actuarial assumptions:

-• Annual investment return 6.00% (2018: 6.25%)
+Annual investment return 6.00%Annual salary escalation rate 3.25%